 Despite all their commonalities, both passes feature several differences that could be a deciding factor when choosing one of the two passes.

-- The Sightseeing Pass includes a 72h ticket for the hop on hop off buses provided by Gray Line.
+- Hop-on Hop-off Offer: The Sightseeing Pass includes a 72h ticket for the hop on hop off buses provided by Gray Line.
 Together, the Uptown and Downtown loops only count as one attraction.
-The New York Explorer Pass offers a 1-day ticket for the hop-on-hop-off buses operated by Big Bus.
+The New York Explorer Pass only offers a 1-day ticket for the hop-on-hop-off buses operated by Big Bus.
 You can only ride the Uptown and Downtown loops.
 There are no further routes included.

 Pricing of the New York Sightseeing Flex Pass vs. Go NY Explorer Pass